nazariosoftwarellc/nazariosoftwarellc.github.io/_posts/2023-06-01-get-help-with-mute-chat.md

 It shows private chats by default, but you can hide those as well in the settings.

+## Running by default on Firefox

+By default, Firefox will not allow web extensions to run unless you click them.
+I highly recommend allowing Mute Chat to run every time you open BGA.

+Right click the speech bubble icon in the toolbar and select "Always allow on boardgamearena.com..."

 ## FAQ

 ### How does it work?